jmiba/Aurora-SDG-Publication-Classifier/README.md

 A sample file is included at `.streamlit/secrets.sample.toml`.

-## Privacy and data location

-All data is downloaded to your machine.
-The cache file `cache.sqlite3` lives beside the scripts and is ignored by git.
-You can delete it at any time to force a fresh fetch.

 ---

 Enjoy exploring how your institution’s publications map to the Sustainable Development Goals!